 Who?

-CDRC is a NENC regional NHS owned digital resource with national reach, that enables individual clinicians and clinical organisations to deliver gold-standard patient care efficiently.
+CDRC is an NHS owned digital resource with national reach, that enables individual clinicians and clinical organisations to deliver gold-standard patient care efficiently.
 CDRC is a collaboration of clinicians that develop clinical resources for clinicians in the clinical systems EMIS and SystmOne.

 What?